3ll3d00d/qvibe-analyser/docs/analyser.md

 This approach means the binaries are completely reproducible by anyone so feel free to make your own or run from source if you do not wish to trust the published binaries.

-## Beta Releases

-Beta releases are published more regularly than official releases.
-Beta releases provide early access to new or experimental features.
-Review the release notes for any particular beta release for more details.

-They can be found via the full release page on [github](https://github.com/3ll3d00d/qvibe-analyser/releases).